Update Data Proctection No. 189

 What does this mean for your company?

 For affected companies and organizations, this means that they should now take a close look at the new requirements of the NIS2 Implementation Act and initiate appropriate implementation.
-Companies and organizations that also fall within the scope of the NIS2 Implementing Ordinance must also comply with the special requirements set out therein.
+Companies and organizations that also fall within the scope of the NIS2 Commission Implementing Regulation must also comply with the special requirements set out therein.

 The first step is to clarify whether the respective company or organization is subject to the NIS2 Implementation Act at all.
 The second step is to determine which obligations need to be implemented and which compliance gaps may exist.
 Any compliance gaps should be addressed and closed in a timely manner.
 The relevant requirements must be implemented by the time the NIS2 Implementation Act is expected to come into force in March 2025.